Common Name: grey birch

-Gray birch is a short-lived, narrow-columnar, suckering, deciduous tree that typically grows to 20-40’ tall.
+Betula populifolia, commonly called gray birch, is a short-lived, narrow-columnar, suckering, deciduous tree that typically grows to 20-40’ tall.
 It most often appears in a multi-trunked form, but also grows with a single trunk.
 It is native primarily from Southeastern Canada to Virginia, with a scattering of plants extending westward to Illinois.
 It typically occurs in both dry and wet soils.
-This tree is noted for (1) its non-peeling chalky white bark with dark chevron trunk patches appearing below each branch base and (2) its long-pointed triangular leaves.
-Triangular, double-toothed, shiny, dark green leaves (to 3” long) have tapered tips.
+This tree is noted for (1) its non-peeling chalky white bark with dark chevron trunk patches appearing below each branch base and (2) its long-pointed triangular green leaves.
+Triangular leaves (each to 3” long) are double-toothed and shiny with tapered tips.
 Fall color is usually undistinguished.
-Tiny monoecious flowers appear in early spring in separate catkins on the same tree: yellowish-brown male flowers in drooping catkins (to 4” long) and greenish female flowers in smaller, upright catkins (to 1/2” long).
+Tiny monoecious flowers appear in early spring in separate catkins on the same tree: yellowish-brown male flowers in single catkins (to 4” long) at the branch tips and greenish female flowers in smaller, upright catkins (to 1/2” long).
 Female flowers are followed by drooping cone-like fruits containing numerous small winged seeds that typically mature in late summer.
 Plants have rough-warty twigs.

 This species of birch grows poorly and is generally short-lived in the St. Louis climate.
 It thrives in cool northern summers, but does poorly in the heat and humidity of St. Louis.
 Weakened birches become very vulnerable to the bronze birch borer which, in the St. Louis area, typically infects and kills trees that are stressed by summer heat and humidity.
 This tree reportedly has some resistance to the borer.
 Birch leaf miner may also cause significant problems.
 Although this gray birch has some susceptibility to aphids, birch skeletonizer and dieback, these problems are usually considered to be somewhat minor in comparison to the birch borer and birch leaf miner.
 Plants stressed by insects seem more susceptible to cankers.